NotSujanSharma/NotSujanSharma/README.md

 ## 👋 Hi, I’m @NotSujanSharma
 - 👀 I’m interested in Programming, Web Development and Offensive Security.
-- 🌱 I’m currently learning CPP at Seneca.
+- 🌱 I’m currently enrolled in CPP at Seneca.
 - 💞️ I’m looking to collaborate on different new projects.
 - 📫 How to reach me?
 Just e-mail me at sujan@brokenai.ca.
+- 📎 I am associated with @the-broken-ai

 ## Stats